Ideas in and around BEY

 Raising green building standards

-The city should gradually strengthen the Toronto Green Standard and provide better incentives for developers who voluntarily exceed baseline requirements, producing higher quality, lower maintenance, efficient, desirable housing.
+The city should gradually strengthen the Toronto Green Standard and provide better incentives for developers who voluntarily exceed baseline requirements, producing higher quality, lower maintenance, efficient, and desirable housing.

 Fiscal Responsibility and City Governance